serendipity-page/OGP-Data-Retriver-Plugin-for-Sublime-Text-3/README.md

 #### Background
-I wrote this specifically for a static site generator [Hugo](https://gohugo.io/) because Hugo's shortcode does not let user retrive external data, and even though there are enormous workarounds on Internet, none of them seems to me fine.
+I wrote this specifically for a static site generator [Hugo](https://gohugo.io/) because Hugo's shortcode does not let user retrive external data, and even though there are enormous workarounds on Internet, **none of them seems to me right**.

 #### Tweak